 The Victorian state government is determined to remove the barriers for their low-income households to access solar power.
 Although they do not offer free solar panels, they are offering a series of solar schemes under their Solar Homes Program that make solar panels and batteries more affordable.

-While there’s no scheme specifically designed for low-income households, the state offers rebates exclusive to Victorian residents (up to $1,400), as well as a no-interest loan to further reduce the utility costs incurred by these families.
+While there’s no scheme specifically designed for low-income households, the state offers rebates exclusive to Victorian residents (up to $1,400), as well as an interest-free loan to further reduce the utility costs incurred by these families.

 Note: Earlier this month, the state minister for solar homes announced that the government will be offering a $1,000 solar rebate to all VIC eligible low-income households which should help them upgrade their home energy systems.

 They also intend to increase the funding for rooftop solar and batteries rebates which is good news to all residents.
 Here’s how to apply.